MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOGeoStorageQuota.md

 ```

 ## DESCRIPTION
-This Cmdlet sets the storage on a particular geolocation, with a specific number of MBs
+This Cmdlet sets the storage quota on a particular geo-location with a specific storage number on megabytes given by the int64

 ## EXAMPLES